 P.S.
 When using it to rappel from helicopter, or for canyoneering you can snug the draw string up tight and it minimizes or prevents water and dirt etc. from getting in it.
 Also, storing your rope in a Hansen Rope Bag will increase its life.

-This is a nylon shock absorber from a lanyard, which is over 20 years old.
-The nylon seemed like new, and the elastics bands were still good!
+Below is a nylon shock absorber from a lanyard, which is over 20 years old.
+The nylon covering (shown) protected it.
+It seemed like new, and the elastics bands were still good!
 I hope to test it to failure soon, but I believe the nylon in the protective case will test out well, I have seen other similar test where ropes were stored in original packaging and the tested out to nearly new strengths.